-Economic review
+Economic Review

 Introduction

 Israel’s open spaces combine precious natural and panoramic resources and are an important ecological, social, touristic, historical, and spiritual asset.
 In light of this, preserving and restoring these spaces and making them publicly accessible should be seen as a national project that will result in a wide range of diverse benefits, whereas harming and neglecting them may lead to serious consequences.